 I wanted a chunky trim with a lip on the edge so no slippage on the shelves for the dishes to fall.
 So, we installed 1 x 2 trim centered on the edge.

-Once I painted the whole shelving system, it was bright and clean.
+I painted the whole shelving system so it was bright and clean.
 I touched up the holes in the wall from the old shelves and it looked fantastic.

 Next I added a textured shelf liner to pretty it up!
 I found Pioneer Woman shelf liner at Walmart that fit the look I was going for perfectly.
 It has a bubbly texture I thought would help with the non-slip.